EU lawmakers greenlight von der Leyen's top team – DW – 11/27/2024

 While conservative and centrist parliamentarians largely supported von der Leyen's team, far-right and leftist groups mainly voted against.

-The team of 26 commissioners is due to begin work on December 1, led by the already re-elected von der Leyen.
+The team of 26 commissioners is scheduled to begin work on December 1, led by the already re-elected von der Leyen.

 Addressing parliamentarians, von der Leyen said the team was ready to immediately address mounting challenges for the bloc — most urgently the Ukraine war "raging at Europe's borders."

-Among the EU's other concerns are war in the Middle East, an increasing economic threat from China, and the imminent return of US President-elect Donald Trump to the White House.
+Among the EU's other concerns are war in the Middle East, an increasing economic threat from China, and the upcoming return of US President-elect Donald Trump to the White House.

 "Our freedom and sovereignty depend more than ever on our economic strength," von der Leyen told lawmakers.
 "Our security depends on our ability to compete, innovate and produce."

+Meanwhile, Lithuania's Andrius Kubilius landed a new role overseeing the EU's push to rearm with the space and defense portfolio.
+This however has a limited scope, with the vast majority of defense expenditure up to individual member states.

+Meanwhile, trade policy has also shot up the agenda as the EU looks ahead to the Trump presidency.
+That role will go to Slovakia's Maros Sefcovic, a seasoned European commissioner.

-Although the member states must still approve the new commission, the step is considered a formality.
+Although the member states must still approve the new commission, that final step is considered a formality.

+Meanwhile, France's former Foreign Minister Stephane Sejourne is to take charge of industrial strategy as Europe's manufacturing sector struggles with competition from China, high energy costs and weak investment.

 As the EU's executive body, the Commission is the only EU institution that can propose new laws.
 These are subsequently debated by the European Parliament and the EU's member states.